Lord of the Rings Amazon TV Series | Amazon release date, cast, trailer - Mash Viral

 In the land of Mordor, where the shadows are.

 Another part of the card is filled in with each message.
-Could this lead to a significant disclosure?
+Could this lead to an important unveiling?

 You can explore the map more closely here on the Amazon website.